Responsive servers. Fast load times even when traffic is high.

 Automatic Prevention of Brute Force Attacks

 SiteGround has its proprietary AI-bot prevention tool that reports to block around 500K to 2 million brute-force login attempts and other malicious brute-force requests per hour across their servers.

 This also saves your precious hosting resources, because these bad requests are dealt with even before they can get to your website.

-They offer this free plugin for migrating as many sites as you want from your old host to SiteGround.
+They offer this free plugin for migrating as many sites as you want from your old host to their server.
 The process is fairly simple and fast, and most DIY webmasters would appreciate it.

 Free SSL & CloudFlare CDN Integration

 SSL is an absolute must for websites right now.
 If your website doesn't have an SSL (i.e. isn't served using the HTTPS protocol), browsers like Google Chrome will actively display a small security warning to people.
 It's especially a must if you take any form of inputs from users (be it regular text forms or sensitive financial or non-financial information).

 Earlier, you had to pay extra for SSL certificates and also had to pay renewal fees every year.
 With SG, you get as many SSL certs as you need for free via Let's Encrypt, so you can keep serving all domains under your cPanel via HTTPS.